 Every day hundreds of individuals are affected by sexual violence.
-Every 68 seconds an American is sexually assaulted ( RAINN), and more than 1 in 3 women and 1 in 4 men experience sexual assault at least once in their lifetimes (CDC).
+Every 68 seconds an American is sexually assaulted, cases of sexual assault at top hotel chains are making headlines, and 13 percent of college students experience sexual assault.

-During April, Sexual Assault Awareness and Prevention Month takes place to raise awareness and recognition that sexual assault is a prevalent problem in society and to bring hope and support to victims and survivors.
+April is Sexual Assault Awareness and Prevention Month to raise awareness and recognition that sexual assault can and does happen in society and to bring hope and support to victims and survivors.

-Since 2010, SABRE has proudly supported RAINN (the Rape, Abuse, & Incest National Network), the nation’s largest anti-sexual assault organization.
-SABRE donates a percentage of the sales from purchases of the Pepper Gel with Finger Grip and Snap Clip to help support RAINN’s National Sexual Assault Hotline.
-In addition, SABRE donates every time an individual takes a SABRE Personal Safety Academy course.
+Since 2010, SABRE has proudly supported RAINN, the nation’s largest anti-sexual assault organization.
+SABRE donates a percentage of the sales from purchases of the Pepper Gel with Snap Clip to help support RAINN’s National Sexual Assault Hotline.
+A donation is also made every time an individual takes a Personal Safety Academy course.

 Much like anybody can be a victim of sexual assault, it’s important to remember that anyone can also be an assailant.
-According to RAINN, 8 out of 10 victims of sexual assault knew their assailant in some capacity before the assault.
-It could be anyone you are familiar with—a friend, a current or former partner, a coworker, or a family member.
+8 out of 10 victims of sexual assault knew their assailant in some capacity before the assault, whether it be a friend, a current or former partner, a coworker or employer, or a family member.

 Below are steps you can take to help prevent a sexual assault and be an ally to victims and survivors.